 Reduced Capacity Justification and Standard Operating Procedures

 36 CFR Section 13.1242 authorizes the Superintendent of Katmai National Park to prohibit or otherwise restrict activities in the Brooks Camp Developed Area (BCDA) to protect public health and safety or park resources.
-The ongoing coronavirus global pandemic has caused the NPS to reevaluate its operations at the BCDA during the 2020 field season in order to address related public health and safety concerns.
+The ongoing coronavirus global pandemic has caused the NPS to reevaluate its operations at the BCDA in order to address related public health and safety concerns.
 Consequently, in order to reinforce public health guidelines and allow visitors the space needed to practice social distancing, Katmai National Park has reduced capacities at the Brooks Camp Visitor Center and the Brooks River Wildlife Viewing Platforms.
 This hereby serves as a written justification of this action and will be maintained available for review at the park’s visitor centers, headquarters as well as online.

 Effective July 1, 2020 and until further notice the following visitor capacities are established: